 Government-wide financial statements.
-The government-wide statements display information about the reporting government as a whole, except for its fiduciary activities.
+The government-wide statements display information about the reporting government as a whole.

 Fund financial statements.
-The fund financial statements display information about major funds individually and nonmajor funds in the aggregate for governmental and enterprise funds.
+The fund financial statements display information about major funds individually and nonmajor funds in the aggregate for governmental funds.

 Notes to the financial statements.
 The notes communicate information essential for fair presentation of the financial statements that is not displayed on the face of the financial statements.
 As such, the notes are an integral part of the basic financial statements.